 Technology has been changing the landscape of education for years.
-In the most recent decade, advances in internet-based technology has rocketed educational innovation to unprecedented levels.
-One of greatest advancements in innovation has been in distance learning.
+In the past decade, advances in internet-based technology have rocketed educational innovation to unprecedented levels.
+One of the greatest advancements in innovation has been in distance learning.

 A secondary problem in distance education is the lack of student-to-student communication.
-Traditional classes are generally taught in group environments, where students can learn and share information with their peers.
+Students can learn and share information with their peers in the traditional group environment of classes.
 Admittedly, teaching methodology in the earlier forms of instruction seen at the start of distance learning often did not rely on much peer-to-peer interaction.
-However, in various parts of the world, subjects such as philosophy, languages, and debate were taught with a reliance on peer-to-peer interactions.
+However, in various parts of the world, instructors would teach subjects such as philosophy, languages, and debate with a reliance on peer-to-peer interactions.
 Without this interaction, distance education programs would serve only as mediums of information transfer, and not quite a true class.

 Interested in Distance Learning?
 Read about DLS’ Distance learning capabilities HERE.